sourcelens/Ultimate_Introduction_to_Programming_Concepts_via_Python/Questions/Q_16_ImportanceOfSpecialCharactersInPythonProgramming/Q_16_ImportanceOfSpecialCharactersInPythonProgramming_Quiz.md

 **Description**

-a) It is true for a computer program.

-b) It is true for a computer program.

-c) It is true for a computer program.

-d) All of them are true for computer programs.
+All of them are true for computer programs.

 ---
 ---